magda-io/magda/doc/roadmap.md

 We're planning to do a lot of research into what exactly data consumers find useful

 **Dataset Feedback/Collaboration**: Closing the loop between data users and custodians by providing a Quora-styled Q&A interface that allows users to ask questions / report problems with the data, that causes data custodians (as identified in the dataset's metadata) to be notified and invited to join the discussion with the user.
-Naturally this will also involve building moderation features for administrators.
+Naturally this will also involve building moderation features for administrators and the ability to have some Q&As private.

 **User Management/Administration**: Currently it's possible to create an account with Magda and log in, but there's very little ability to change your details, or for administrators to ban or delete abusive accounts - these features need to be added.